ElektraInitiative/libelektra/src/plugins/zeromqsend/README.md

-- infos = Information about the dbus plugin is in keys below
+- infos = Information about the zeromqsend plugin is in keys below
-- infos/author = Markus Raab <elektra@libelektra.org>
+- infos/author = Thomas Wahringer <waht@libelektra.org>
 - infos/licence = BSD
 - infos/provides = notification
 - infos/needs =
 - infos/recommends =
 - infos/placements = postgetstorage postcommit
 - infos/status = maintained unittest libc global experimental
-- infos/description = Sends DBus signals when a method is called
+- infos/description = Sends notifications over ZeroMq publish sockets when a key is changed

 ## Introduction

-This plugin is a notification plugin, which receives a signal from D-Bus when the key database (KDB) has been modified.
+This plugin is a notification plugin, which sends notifications using ZeroMq publish (`ZMQ_PUB`) sockets when the key database (KDB) has been modified.
-It is compatible with the sending D-Bus plugin.
+It is compatible with the sending zeromqrecv plugin.

 ## Dependencies

-- `libzmq3-dev` (ZeroMQ C bindings > 3.2 )
+- `libzmq3-dev` (ZeroMQ C bindings > 3.2)

 ## Usage

 The recommended way is to globally mount the plugin together with the zeromqrecv plugin:

-	kdb global-mount zeromqsend zeromqrecv
+> kdb global-mount zeromqsend zeromqrecv

 This plugin is designed to be used as a transport plugin for Elektra's notification feature.
-If notification is not enabled (i.e. in the tool `kdb` or in any other application that does not use `elektraNotificationOpen()`) this plugin falls back to synchronous sending.
+Since ZeroMq creates threads for asynchronous I/O this plugin always operates asynchronously.

 # Transport Plugin